armen-asriyan/eval-backend/README.md

 ### Frontend

 - React with Vite: For fast builds and instant HMR.
-- React Router DOM: For routing
+- React Router DOM: For routing.
-- Axios: For API calls
+- Axios: For API calls.
-- React Icons: For icons
+- React Icons: For icons.
-- useHooks: A collection of modern, server-safe React hooks – from the ui.dev team.
+- useHooks: A collection of modern, server-safe React hooks from the ui.dev team.
-- react-router-hash-link : Hash link support for React Router
+- react-router-hash-link: Hash link support for React Router.
-- axios : Promise based HTTP client for the browser and node.js
-- react-google-recaptcha : Google reCAPTCHA component for React
+- react-google-recaptcha: Google reCAPTCHA component for React.
-- use-local-storage : A simple React hook to store data in localStorage
+- use-local-storage: A simple React hook to store data in localStorage.

 ### Backend

-- Node.js & Express.js
+- Node.js & Express.js: Server-side runtime and web framework for building APIs.
-- MongoDB with Mongoose
+- MongoDB with Mongoose: Database with schema-based solution for Node.js.
-- JWT for authentication
-- Cookie-parser for cookie management
+- JWT: For handling secure authentication via JSON Web Tokens.
+- Cookie-parser: For managing cookies in requests and responses.
-- Bcrypt for password hashing
+- Bcrypt: For password hashing.
-- Multer for file upload
+- Multer: For handling file uploads.
-- File-type for file type validation
+- File-type: For file type validation.
-- Cloudinary for image storage
+- Cloudinary: For cloud image storage and transformation.
-- Winston & Morgan for logging
+- Winston & Morgan: For logging requests and errors.
-- Express Validator for input validation
+- Express Validator: For input validation in Express apps.
-- Helmet for security headers
-- CORS support
-- axios for API calls
+- Helmet: For setting secure HTTP headers.
+- CORS: Cross-Origin Resource Sharing support.
+- Axios: For making HTTP requests.
-- express-rate-limit to limit repeated requests
+- express-rate-limit: To limit repeated requests from the same IP.
 - Development tools:
+  - Dotenv: For managing environment variables.
+  - Nodemon: For automatic server restart during development.
-  - Dotenv for environment variables
+  - Cross-env: For setting environment variables across different OS
-  - Nodemon for development server reloading
-  - Cross-env for cross-environment variable support

 ## Getting Started